-- Now that we have dealt with beliefs about states that are binary (Bernoulli), categorical, bounded on both sides (beta), bounded on one side (gamma), and unbounded (Gaussian), we have covered a very large proportion of states we may have beliefs about. - All Bayesian (i.e., probabilistic, rational) updates of such beliefs take the form of precision-weighted prediction errors.
+- Now that we have dealt with beliefs about states that are binary (Bernoulli), categorical, bounded on both sides (beta), bounded on one side (gamma), and unbounded (Gaussian), we have most kinds of states we can have beliefs about. - All Bayesian (i.e., probabilistic, rational) updates of such beliefs take the form of precision-weighted prediction errors.